ronitrex/SearchEngine/readme.md

 # Introduction :

-The project involved creating an index from a corpus of documents provided.
-The project focused on the following key areas:
+The project involves creating an index from a corpus of documents provided.
+The project focuses on the following key areas:

-    - How can the indexing process be made faster
+    - How can the indexing process be made faster.
-    - How to gain better insights from the data created while creating such an index
+    - How to gain better insights from the data created while creating such an index.
-    - different kinds of ranking algorithms that can applied to gain more meaningful information from these results
+    - different kinds of ranking algorithms that can applied to gain more meaningful information from these results.
-    - precision-recall trade-off
+    - precision-recall trade-off.

 **Abstract :**